dbongo/simple-node-login-app/README.md

 You should then be able to login to the application and create other users as required.

 ## Credits
-This example builds on the [passport-local login example] (https://github.com/rob4acre/simple-node-login-app).
+This example builds on the [passport-local login example](https://github.com/jaredhanson/passport-local).
 It is modified to store user data in MongoDB using Mongoose and via [passport-local-mongoose](https://github.com/saintedlama/passport-local-mongoose).
 The examples have been updated to work with Express 4.
+The app also uses [connect-roles](https://github.com/ForbesLindesay/connect-roles) for authorisation by user role.
 The app has been restructured to place all the routes, models and views in an app subdirectory.
 A lot of comments have been added to help a new node developer work out what is going on.
 Some of the restructuring has been inspired by the excellent Node in Action book.
 I hope that you find this example useful as a starting point to develop an application.

 ## License
 MIT license (http://opensource.org/licenses/MIT).